 Mechanical deficiencies do not account for a large number of accidents.
 However, they contribute to about twelve to thirteen percent of all car crashes, according to the National Highway Safety Traffic Administration (NHTSA).
 Such failures can be prevented by keeping your car maintenance up-to-date.
 Taking proactive steps to maintain your tires, brakes, steering and other safety systems of your vehicle can help ensure your safety and safety on the roads.

 A vehicle should be serviced about every 3,000 miles.
 Usually, these checks will only consist of an oil change.
 However, after a certain mileage point, gauges, sensors, and belts may need to be checked for wear and tear.
 Rotating your tires is also recommended after 7,000 miles.
 And of course, if you notice a problem when you're between service appointments, you'll want to have your vehicle checked out.
 Appropriate maintenance can help extend a vehicle's lifetime and keep roadways safe.

-The car accident lawyers at Aaron Sachs and Associates represent injury victims in the Columbia/Jefferson City area.
+The car accident lawyers at Aaron Sachs & Associates, P.C. represent injury victims in the Columbia/Jefferson City area.
 Call 1-888-777-AUTO to schedule an free initial consultation with one of our attorneys, or visit our website to meet our team.